All you need to know about gynecomastia

 A small, thin tube may be temporarily placed under the skin to drain any excess blood or fluid that may collect.

-What should I expect during my gynecomastia surgery recovery?
+What should I expect during a recovery?

 You should expect to restrain from any strenuous activity for at least two weeks and wear a compression garment to help your tissue heal and reduce swelling.